-If a pivot table's source data is set up incorrectly, it will be difficult to build a flexible and efficient pivot table.
-A short video shows how to change the source data layout, and build a better pivot table.
-Written instructions list the steps.
-For a macro to unpivot the source data, go to the Unpivot Excel Data Macro page.
+If a pivot table's source data is set up incorrectly, it will be difficult to build a flexible pivot table.
+Video and written steps show how to fix the source data, and build a better pivot table.

 In some workbooks, the data is set up like the example shown below, with a column for each month.
 In this table, the sales amounts are entered horizontally, over those 12 monthly columns.

 This is a good format for a worksheet report, but the horizontal structure is a poor layout to use as source data for an Excel pivot table.

 If a pivot table is created from this source data, there are 12 value fields - one for each month.
 To see an annual total, a calculated field would be required, to sum all 12 months..